Skip to Main Content

 For example, while you may be prone to plaque buildup (perhaps due to genetics), as long as you brush and floss your teeth twice a day and visit your dentist as prescribed for regular professional cleanings and checkups, chances are that gum disease will not be able to fully develop.

-Most of the time, gum disease can be easily prevented with a good oral hygiene routine.
-While the issues listed above can increase your risk (and make prevention more challenging), whether it actually develops comes down to the decisions you make every day about your oral health practices.
+Most of the time, gum disease may be easily prevented with a good routine of oral hygiene.
+While the issues above may increase your risk of developing the disease and make prevention much more challenging, whether it actually develops comes down to decisions you make every day about maintaining your oral hygiene routine.

-If you have questions about gum disease, or about proper brushing or flossing techniques, please contact our Scarborough dentists today.
+If you have questions about gum disease, or about proper brushing or flossing technique, please contact our North York dentists today.

 Request Appointment